Votschia

 The genus name of Votschia is in honour of Oskar Hermann Wilhelm Votsch (1879–1927), a German botanist and teacher in Delitzsch, Germany.
-The Latin specific epithet of nemophila means means "woodland-loving".
+The Latin specific epithet of nemophila means "woodland-loving".
 It comes from the Latin word nemus, which means "grove" or "wooded glade", and the Greek word philos, which means "loving".

-Both the genus and the species were first described and published in Brittonia Vol.45 on page 204-205 in 1993.
+Both the genus and the species were first described and published in Brittonia Vol.45 on page 204–205 in 1993.